bartificer/programming-by-stealth/docs/pbs9.md

 A new concept known as flex boxes was added to CSS 3 to help make layouts more robust.
 You can build nice layouts with a combination of floats and positioned boxes, but all such layouts have shortcomings, as we saw at the start of this instalment.

-This instalment’s demo re-creates the same two-column layout using a CSS 3 flex box, and the resulting layout is much more robust.
-It looks the same, but behaves just as nicely regardless of which column is the tallest.
+This instalment’s demo recreates the same two-column layout using a CSS 3 flex box, and the resulting layout is much more robust.
+It looks the same, but behaves just as nicely, regardless of which column is the tallest.

 Flex boxes are very powerful, and hence, very complex.
 It would take us two or even three entire instalments to cover every detail of flex boxes.
 We’re not going to do that – instead, we’ll just look at the basics, and link out to some helpful resources should you find yourself needing to control more aspects of your flex boxes.

 To use flex box, you need a containing element to hold the boxes that will be flexibly sized.
 This is known as a flex container.
 Any box can be turned into a flex container by setting its `display` property to `flex`.
 All direct children of this container are now flex items.

 Flex containers either behave as rows or columns.
 The default is to behave as a row, and that is the only behaviour we’ll look at in this instalment.
-The CSS property for controlling the direction is `flex-direction`, and its default value is `row`.
+The CSS property for controlling the direction is `flex-direction`.
+Its default value is `row`.

 What makes flex items inside a horizontal flex container different to normal inline or inline-block boxes is that they all stretch to be the height of the tallest box.
 This is exactly the behaviour we want for typical web layouts.

-The order in which the boxes appear in the row does not have to be the same as the order they appear in the code, so, like with positioned layouts, we can place the side-bar below the main-content in HTML code, and still have it displayed as the first item in the layout row.
+The order in which the boxes appear in the row does not have to be the same as the order they appear in the code.
+So, as with positioned layouts, we can place the sidebar below the main content in HTML code, and still have it displayed as the first item in the layout row.

-As their name suggests, flex boxes, and the items within them, are designed to grow and shrink as pages are re-sized, and they can do so in very clever ways.
-In our example layout, we would like the sidebar to always be 200 pixels wide, and for the main content region to do all the shrinking and growing as the window is re-sized.
+As their name suggests, flex boxes, and the items within them, are designed to grow and shrink as pages are resized, and they can do so in very clever ways.
+In our example layout, we would like the sidebar to always be 200 pixels wide, and for the main content region to do all the shrinking and growing as the window is resized.

 You control how a flex item shrinks and grows using the `flex` CSS property.
-To fix an item’s width, like we want to do with our side bar, set `flex` to `none`, and set an explicit width on the item.
+To fix an item’s width, as we want to do with our side bar, set `flex` to `none`, and set an explicit width on the item.
 To allow an item shrink and grow, set `flex` to `1`.
 If you have multiple flex items within the same flex container that you want to have shrink and grow, but to have be different widths, you can use the flex property to define a ratio.
 If you have two flexible flex items, and you want one to be twice as big as the other, set `flex` to `1` on the small one, and `flex` to `2` on the big one.

 This is actually a gross simplification of the `flex` property.
 In reality, `flex` is a shorthand CSS property for three underlying properties that give very granular control over the way flex items behave.
 We’re not going to dig into this complexity in this instalment.

 The `order` property can be used to change where in the row different flex items appear.
-In our example we will set `order` to `1` on the sidebar, and to `2` on the main content region, that way the sidebar is on the left, and the main content on the right.
+In our example we will set `order` to `1` on the sidebar, and to `2` on the main content region.
+That way the sidebar is on the left and the main content on the right.

 More Information on Flex Box: